Law of Singapore: 1826–1867: The "Indian period"

 The Court of Judicature was reorganised by the Third Charter of Justice of 12 August 1855.
 The Straits Settlements now had two Recorders, one for Prince of Wales' Island, the other for Singapore and Malacca.

 In 1858 the East India Company was abolished, and territories formerly administered by the Company were transferred to the Crown acting through the recently appointed Secretary of State for India.
-This was effected by the Government of India Act 1858.
+This was effected by the Government of India Act 1858 (21 & 22 Vict. c.
+106 (UK)).
 There was no change to the structure of the legal system – the Governor General of India continued to legislate for the Straits Settlements.

 Unfortunately, many Acts passed by the Governor General during this period were not relevant to the Straits Settlements, and it was difficult to determine which were applicable.
 The situation was remedied by the passing of the Statute Law Revision Ordinance 1889 (No. 8 of 1889) (Ind.), which appointed commissioners to inquire into the matter and empowered them to publish a volume containing the text of any Indian Acts considered in force.
 Any Acts not included ceased to be applicable forthwith.